Riverford: History

 In 2018 Singh-Watson gave 76% of ownership to an employee owned trust.

 In 2020, Riverford Organic Farmers teamed up with bicycle courier company Pedal & Post to have their fresh fruit and vegetables delivered directly to the doors of customers.
 Amid the COVID-19 pandemic, the delivery services being offered by Riverford Organic Farmers were said to have experienced 'unprecedented demand' for their fresh food.

+In May 2023, Riverford announced it will become 100% owned by staff, this came after founder Guy Singh-Watson announced he will be selling the remaining 23% of his shares for around £10 million.
+Watson stated that he will still be involved in the organisation.